-Pet Dog's Warning Saves Family During Rajouri Terror Attack - Jammu Kashmir Latest News | Tourism | Breaking News J&K
+Pet dog's warning saves family during Rajouri terror attack - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Nirmal Devi added that Michael’s bark also alerted two families living next door and they also bolted the gates to their houses from inside.

-“I think many other people in the area are alive due to the alarm raised by the dog and we can say that he saved many lives,” she said.
+“I think many other people in the area are alive due to the alarm raised by the dog and we can say that he saved many lives,” she said (PTI)